CodeHarborHub/codeharborhub.github.io/docs/Operating System/process_management.md

 ### Process Creation
 Processes can be created using system calls like `fork()` in Unix-based systems.
 A new process, called the child process, is created as a copy of the parent process.

+#### Steps in Process Creation:
+1. **Forking**: The operating system creates a new process by duplicating the parent process.
+2. **Execution**: The child process starts executing.
+It can run a different program using the `exec` system call.
+3. **Address Space Allocation**: The operating system allocates memory for the new process.

 ### Process Termination
 A process terminates when it finishes execution or is explicitly killed.
 System calls like `exit()` are used for normal termination, while `kill()` can be used to terminate a process forcefully.

+#### Reasons for Process Termination:
+1. **Normal Completion**: The process finishes its task.
+2. **Errors**: Errors occur during execution.
+3. **Resource Unavailability**: Required resources are not available.
+4. **User Request**: The user requests the termination of the process.
+5. **Parent Termination**: The parent process is terminated.

 ## Inter-Process Communication (IPC)
 IPC mechanisms allow processes to communicate and synchronize their actions.
 Common IPC methods include:
-- **Pipes**
-- **Message Queues**
-- **Shared Memory**
-- **Semaphores**
+- **Pipes**: Unidirectional communication channels between processes.
+- **Message Queues**: A linked list of messages stored within the kernel.
+- **Shared Memory**: Multiple processes can access the same memory space.
+- **Semaphores**: Used to control access to a common resource by multiple processes.

+### Synchronization
+Synchronization is essential to ensure that processes do not interfere with each other while sharing resources.
+Techniques include:
+- **Mutexes**: Locks that ensure mutual exclusion.
+- **Condition Variables**: Used to block a process until a particular condition is met.
+- **Monitors**: High-level synchronization constructs.

 ## Conclusion
 Process management is crucial for the efficient operation of an operating system.
 It ensures that processes are executed in a manner that maximizes CPU utilization and minimizes conflicts.

----

 By understanding process management, we gain insight into how operating systems handle multitasking and ensure that multiple processes can run smoothly and efficiently.